turingschool/backend-curriculum-site/module1/lessons/intro_to_testing.md

 * Setup - The setup of a test is all of the lines of code that need to be executed in order to verify some behavior.
 Because each test is run individually, we often see the same setup being created multiple times.
 * Execution - The execution is the actual running of the method we are testing.
 This sometimes happens on the same line as the assertion, and sometimes happens prior to the assertion.
 * Assertion - The verification of the behavior we are expecting.
 This is really the main focus of the test; without the assertion, we have no test.
 * Teardown - After we complete a test, we want to delete all of our setup, and clear the scope for our next test.
-In minitest this is done automatically!
-So, you won't need to worry about this in Mod1, but it is important to know for other testing frameworks.
+In RSpec this is done automatically!
+So, you won't need to worry about this in Mod 1, but it is important to know for other testing frameworks.

 With a partner, see if you can identify each of the components in the following tests: